tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 * 0x1320 ...
 0x133F
 * 0x1B20 ...
 0x1B3F

-When the optional *to_upper* is set to 1, the character is converted into upper case.
+When True is passed as optional second parameter, the character is converted into upper case.
 (Often programs are captioned in all upper case, but except for one character the basic and special CC character sets contain only lower case accented characters.)